 Theme: Believe God Works in You

-Pray: Take turns thanking God for your favorite animals and for the wonder of His creation.
+Pray: While praying together, take turns thanking God for your favorite foods.

 — Janine Petry